fahmiadn/Data-Analyst-Portfolio/Python/Netflix/Readme.md

 Duration trends in comedy films: Compared the duration distribution of comedy films to other genres over the past two decades.

+Most frequent movie duration in the 1990s: Identified the duration that appeared most frequently in movies released during the decade.

 ###  Data Visualization:

 Created visualizations to clearly present insights and patterns, enhancing the interpretability of the findings.